-The Award of the sole Arbitrator under the PMA shall be binding upon the parties to the dispute, The aggrieved party may file an appeal before the Law Secretary within the period as recorded by the Arbitrator in the Award for implementation.
-This time limit may be kept in view while filing an appeal before the Law Secretary.
+The Award of the sole Arbitrator under the PMA shall he binding upon the parties to the dispute.
+The aggrieved party may file an appeal before the Law-Secretary within the period as recorded by the Arbitrator in the Award for implementation.
+This time limit may be kept in view while filing an appeal before the Law-Secretary.
+Upon such reference, the dispute shall be decided by the Law-Secretary or the Special Secretary/Additional Secretary, when so authorized by the Law-Secretary, whose decision shall bind the parties finally and conclusively.
 The Appellate Authority may decide the appeal/revision on merits and set aside or revise the award.
 The matter cannot be remitted back to the Arbitrator for reconsideration.
 The Appellate Authority will have the power to revise his/her own decision for rectification of any error or for editorial corrections etc.

-Law Secretary, after giving an award on the appeal, will return the records of the case to the PMA.
+Law-Secretary, or as the case may be, Special Secretary / Additional Secretary, after giving an award on the appeal, will return the records of the case to the PMA.
 The Arbitrator may also, if he/she thinks fit, make an interim award.
-However, there shall be no appeal to the Law Secretary against the interim award and both the parties are to await the final award by the Arbitrator.
+However, there shall be no appeal to the Law- Secretary against the interim award and both the parties are to await the final award by the Arbitrator.